anjcrs/anjcrs/README.md

 ---

 ## More About Me
 When I first stepped into this field, I wasn’t completely sure it was for me.
-But the more I kept moving forward, the more I discovered a true love for this field—and I’ve come to romanticize the process of making the journey my own.
+But the more I kept moving forward, the more I found myself slowly falling in love with this field—and I’ve come to romanticize the process of making the journey my own.
 I enjoy experimenting with ideas, solving problems, and building discipline along the way.
 Every small progress feels like a win, and I see challenges not as setbacks but as opportunities to improve.
 With consistency, grit, and curiosity, I’m embracing this path fully and making it my own.

 ## Connect With Me! :)
 * 📧 **Email:** [acarias.work@gmail.com](mailto:acarias.work@gmail.com)